 Healthy Breakfast Oatmeal Apple Cake

 I really don’t have much to say about this healthy apple cake.
 In the words of Gordon Ramsey, it’s “f***** delicious”.
 I don’t know if there were enough stars to bleep that bad bad word.

 Other than being delicious this cake is also a great use of old apples.
 If you’re like me, you’d always buy apples and never eat them.
 You know that saying…

 Then you almost bite a piece off and ”Oh, look it’s rotting”.

 Or you’ll have a toddler who wants that apple and then just abandons it after one bite like it’s an old snot-filled tissue.

 But you’re not gonna throw that apple away.
 No, no. you have to save it, to save the environment and because people somewhere might want to eat an apple, but they don’t have any.

-So you slice those old apples, cut the bad parts out and save the good ones for rainy days.
+So you slice those old apples, cut the bad parts out, and save the good ones for rainy days.
 Except, you don’t keep them, but decide to make them into pancakes, cookies, apple pie or this cake.
-Yes, this cake is a great option.
+Yes, this easy apple cake is a great option.